 We devote thousands of hours of research to help you get Big Travel with Small Money.
 You support us by signing-up for credit cards through partner links which earn us a commission.
 Here’s our full Advertising Policy.

-The AMEX Membership Rewards points program has 19 direct airline and hotel partners.
+The AMEX Membership Rewards points program has many direct airline and hotel partners.
 Plus, you’ll get access to other indirect partners as well!
 So you’ll have lots of choices when planning flights within the continental US.
-And it’s easy to earn AMEX Membership Rewards points with several American Express cards, like The Business Platinum® Card from American Express OPEN.
+Or you can keep it simple and use AMEX Pay With Points to book flights through the Membership Rewards travel portal and get a fixed amount per point.

 We’ll show you the best ways to use American Express Membership Rewards Points for US Flights!